The AI Doesn't Read Words. It Reads Numbers.

 Pro Tips for Builders

-Count tokens before you send, not after you pay.
-Use tiktoken (OpenAI) or the model provider's tokenizer to pre-count your prompts in code.
-Build token budgeting into your app's logic from day one — it's far harder to retrofit later.
+tiktoken(OpenAI) or the provider's tokenizer to pre-count prompts in code.
+Build token budgeting in from day one — it's hard to retrofit. - 2.
+Cap output with

 The Core Insight

-Every word you type gets converted to numbers.
-The model finds the right numbers to respond with.
-Those numbers become words.
-That's the entire process — a very sophisticated number-matching machine.
-Once you understand that, the cost, speed, and memory limits all make intuitive sense: they're all just constraints on how many numbers the model can process at once.
+The AI doesn't understand language.
+It understands numbers.
+Every word you type becomes numbers; the model finds the right numbers to respond with; those numbers become words.
+Once you grasp that, the cost, speed, and memory limits all make intuitive sense — they're all just constraints on how many numbers the model can process at once.

 Try It Yourself